 Since that time, a lot has changed and a lot has stayed the same.
 Just as in any field, new techniques and practices have created a greater variety of products, but at the end of the day, distillers are still in the business of turning barley and water into a tasty concoction.

-To make Scotch Whisky some simple ingredients are needed - malted grain, yeast and water along with a 'secret sauce'.
-The production process of scotch whisky is surprisingly simple.
+To make Irish Whiskey some simple ingredients are needed - malted grain, yeast and water along with a 'secret sauce'.
+The production process of Irish Whiskey is surprisingly simple.
 It involves malting, mashing, fermentation, distillation, and maturation.
 The 'secret sauce' however is the key component - people, wood and time.

 - Malting — the process of turning barley into malt, very similar to the early stages of making beer.
 Barley is soaked or “steeped” in water, drained, then spread out on the malting floor to germinate.
 During the germination process (generally 6 or 7 days), enzymes are released, which convert the starches into maltose, a sugar.
 At this point, the malted barley is dried using the smoke from an underground furnace called a “kiln.”
 The fire for the furnace is often stoked with peat which is why you’ll hear scotch drinkers refer to a “smoky peat” flavor in many whiskies.